Importing Historical Meetings

 - Events processed — Count of calendar events ingested so far

-- Calendars synced — Which calendars have been processed
+- Calendars synced — Number of calendars that have been processed

-- Meetings queued — Upcoming meetings handed off to the bot scheduling pipeline
+- Meetings scheduled — Upcoming meetings handed off to the bot scheduling pipeline

 Updates appear in real time as the sync runs.

-If an error occurs, the panel shows a last_error message with actionable guidance.
-Common causes include calendar permission issues or OAuth token expiry — re-authorizing your Google Calendar connection from the same settings page typically resolves these.
+If an error occurs, the panel shows a last_error message describing what went wrong.
+Common causes include calendar permission issues or OAuth token expiry.
+To restart the sync, go to Settings → Calendar and re-authorize your Google Calendar connection — this resets the integration and triggers a fresh sync.

 How historical data is used